DAOmasons/docs/docs/Intro/mason-values.md

 > **Practice Applied Faith** - We reinforce to ourselves that the outcomes we aim for are possible, and we take consistent action to reach them.

-> **Good Humor** - Despite our dedication, we set our ego aside and make sure we’re having fun along the way.
+> **Good Humor** - Despite our dedication, we set our ego p and make sure we’re having fun along the way.

 > **Focus** - we use practical, organized planning to prioritize, and we solve one problem at a time.